nickbaldwin-monster/adinfo/readme.md

  - updated default settings
  - reordered fields in table and revised column titles
  - order of settings matches table
+ - added valid through dates

+tbd

+- legend with explanations for ad provider values
+- integrate JSD widget / MS feedback *
+- get searchId from new views *
+- hover over ads in sync with the table *
+- persist settings *
+- revise tabs, add info tab
+- only link next admin for jpw jobs - followup - ingestionType === 'JPW'?
+- remove google link
+- figure out remote - followup
+- occupation type / remote - followup
+- which date value is displayed? - followup
+- modified date? - followup
+- add legend to tabular columns
+- table of all values in detail view (as per request)?
+- determine what Adzerk means (is it GCTS_AdQuery ? )
+- if any location field undefined, remove it
+- apply xcode 'aggregated' for jobs pt 3 in eu - followup
+- add link to job detail
+- add link to search using job id
+- add link to webadmin using now id
+- tooltip for other cell values?
+- match settings to titles
+- remove checkbox on items in table?
+- resize width?
+- copy cell/row values
+- link to accounts in next admin?
+- link to accounts in webadmin?
+- get request info from new views

 order of fields (* = default setting):
 - Position *